 Note: the UGC form is a Microsoft Word form.
 You should be able to enter most of the information by tabbing through the fields.
 The document is protected.
 In the rare case that you need to unprotect the document, use the password 'ugcform'.
 Beware that you will lose all the data entered in the form's fields if you unlock and lock the document.

-UMBC UGC Change in Existing Course: BIOL 410: Modeling in the Life Sciences
+UMBC UGC Change in Existing Course: BIOL 483 - Evolution: From Genes to Genomes

 Date Submitted: 4/18/2017 Proposed Effective Date: Spring 2018